simonepernice/batguard/readme.md

 * make batguard
 * sudo make install

+For the install process it is required to have the USB Relay plugged in the correct USB port (it is possible to use an USB hub).
+Once the process is completed it is not possible to change the USB port at which the USB relay is linked.

+The profiles available after installation are the following:

+home from 50% to 60%
+short_trip from 60% to 70%
+mid_trip from 70% to 85%
+long_trip from 85% to 100%
+manual from 0% to 100%

+To change the current a profile, for instance to short_trip, run the following command:

+echo 'short_trip' > /etc/batguard/command

+To see the profile in use, run the following command:

+sudo batguard -t

+There is not any schedule is predefined after installation.

+To change profiles, add schedules, modify other the basic settings, edit the file: /etc/batguard/config.

+To check the new configuration is correct, use the following command:

+sudo batguard -q

+If there is any error, an explanation of the problem will be printed on the command line.

-Now it is possible to delete all the folders from temp downward
+It there is not any error, it is possible to reload the new configuration running:

-The install script does not start the batguard services, they will automatically restart at the next boot.
-Before the next boot, it may be required to update /etc/batguard/config with the specific path to the LCUS relay, the computer battery, the specific profiles, optionally adding schedules, or change the other batguard working parameters.
-The default values are written within comments.
-Ensure the USB serial relay is connected in the computer and launch batguard with quit option to verify the configuration file is correct:

-* sudo batguard -q
+sudo systectl restart batguard

-If there is some configuration problem (usually it is the LCUS serial path and/or the battery capacity path), the line in which the problem is detected will be returned as error.
-If nothing is printed, the configuration is correct.

-To start batguard without waiting for reboot, give the following commands:

-* sudo systemctl start batguard.service
-* sudo systemctl start batguardsleep.service

 Have a long battery life!!!!